 This is one of the top 3 questions we get asked on a daily basis.
-Why do dogs loose hair?
+Why do dogs lose hair?
 What causes them to shed or moult?
 Does shaving my Jack Russel help for hair falling out?
-In this article I am going to try and cover this topic from all possible angels.
+In this article, I am going to try and cover this topic from all possible angles.

 What is shedding?
 Also referred to as Moulting

-Dogs and cats lose hair that are either dead or damaged.
+Dogs and cats lose hair that is either dead or damaged.
 This makes space for new healthy hair to grow.
 Some dogs shed constantly and others are seasonal shedders, normally twice a year.
-The dead hair that are being shed, will be found all over the areas that the dog frequents.
-The hair from short haired dogs such as Jack Russel Terriers, are much harder to remove, because they tend to stick into clothing and furniture.
+The dead hair that is being shed, will be found all over the areas that the dog frequents.
+The hair from short-haired dogs such as Jack Russel Terriers is much harder to remove because they tend to stick into clothing and furniture.

-Dogs with curly coats, shed in a different way.
-Dogs that are referred to as hypo-allergenic dogs, also shed, but the hair does not fall off the dog, instead, it stays on the dog, locked in by the curly coat.
+Dogs with curly coats shed in a different way.
+Dogs that are referred to as hypoallergenic dogs, also shed, but the hair does not fall off the dog, instead, it stays on the dog, locked in by the curly coat.
 That is why curly coat dogs are prone to matting.
-Hypo-allergenic is a term used for dogs that cause less allergies in people with for instance asthma.
+Hypo-allergenic is a term used for dogs that cause fewer allergies in people with for instance asthma.
 Even though your curly coat dog might not leave hair everywhere in the house, it is still important to brush him regularly, to avoid matting.

 What type of breed is your dog?
-Certain dogs are prone to shedding and it’s hereditary and there is not much you can do about it.
-You can certainly lesson it, but you can’t stop the shedding.
+Certain dogs are prone to shedding and it’s hereditary and it is not much you can do about it.
+You can certainly lessen it, but you can’t stop the shedding.

 Breeds that shed the most: